11 Costco Items You Think Will Save You Money—But Won’t

 Sure that bulk package of razor blades and Q-Tips may seem like the score of the century, but if it's going to take you a year or more to use all of them, take a pass.
 "You shouldn't have to move their warehouse to your home and tie up your money for a year or more to reap your savings," says Charnet.

-You can almost always find books for less—like online at eBay or Amazon (and don’t forget about the library!).
-“Unless you need the book immediately, it’s well worth it to buy it online for some decent savings,” says Dustyn Ferguson, founder of Dime Will Tell.
-Find out how to read books for free online.
+You can almost always find books for less—like online at eBay or Amazon (and don't forget about the library!).
+"Unless you need the book immediately, it's well worth it to buy it online for some decent savings," says Dustyn Ferguson, founder of Dime Will Tell.
+Instead of books, pick up these 15 things you haven't been buying from Costco—but totally should.

 Fruits and veggies